Recovery and inference of causal effects with sequential adjustment for confounding and attrition: Introduction

 The TSR estimator is developed to estimate the ATE in situations where the SAC yields an estimand involving two sequential regression models.
-It is built on the \textit{targeted minimum-loss estimation} (TMLE) framework \citep{vanderLaanRubin2006,gruber2009targeted}, and is \textit{multiply-robust} under certain conditions.
+It is built on the \textit{targeted minimum-loss estimation} (TMLE) framework \citep{vanderLaanRubin2006,gruber2009targeted}, and is \textit{multiplyrobust} under certain conditions.
 Specifically, it remains consistent if at least one of these conditions holds: \textit{(i)} the sequential regression models are correctly specified, \textit{(ii)} the exposure and selection propensity score models are correctly specified, and \textit{(iii)} the exposure propensity score model and the mean-imputation model are correctly specified.
 In a sense, the TSR estimator capitalizes on the collective robustness conditions of regression-based, IPW-based, and imputation-based solutions.
 Our approach thus broadens the scope of scenarios where a TMLE procedure can yield a consistent estimate of a causal effect in the presence of missing data \citep{Dashti2021,phd}.
-It offers a superior bias-variance tradeoff and an asymptotic variance estimator that demonstrates greater robustness to model misspecification than other approaches.
+It offers a superior bias-variance tradeoff, and its uncertainty quantification demonstrates greater robustness to model misspecification than other approaches.
 As a result, it produces confidence intervals with more robust coverage probability, leading to more reliable statistical inference.

 We apply the developed procedures to the problem of estimating the causal effects of pharmacological treatment for \textit{attention-deficit/hyperactivity disorder} (ADHD) upon the scores obtained by diagnosed Norwegian schoolchildren in national tests.
 Exemptions and abstentions from these tests may be influenced by endogenous factors, including potential adverse effects of stimulant medication such as insomnia and weight loss \citep{graham2008adverse}.
 Our devised theoretical and methodological tools are well suited for this applied research question, as adverse drug reactions are commonly indicative of different forms of attrition \citep{sant2023impact, bikoro2020incidence}.